-Principles and Guidelines for those ministering on behalf of the Church to people contemplating medically-assisted dyingi
+Principles and Guidelines for those working with and ministering to people contemplating assisted dying

-The Church's conviction about the sacredness and inviolable dignity of each person from conception to natural death shapes every relationship within our families, our communities and the world.
+The Church's conviction about the sacredness and inviolable dignity of each person shapes every relationship within our families, our communities and the world.
 That is why the Catholic community across the globe, in so many ways and settings, seeks to defend and protect the marginalised, the vulnerable, the oppressed and the fragile.